Meditation for compassion (aka loving kindness)

 People mistakenly assume that a meditation rooted in compassion begins with a deliberate focus on other people.
-Not so.
-We must first cultivate a sense of loving-kindness toward ourselves with the intention of being kinder and more forgiving toward others.
+Not so: compassion for others begins with self-compassion.
+And so, we must first cultivate a sense of loving-kindness toward ourselves with the intention of being kinder and more forgiving toward others.

 When meditating, different visualization techniques tend to be used in order to cultivate loving-kindness.

 The most common visualization is, naturally, called “loving kindness” — bringing to mind the image of different people: people we know, people we don’t; people we like, people we don’t.
 The intention is to extend kind thoughts to them.
 In doing so, in unconditionally focusing on their happiness, we learn to let go of any unhappiness we’re feeling.